-Assi gned Committe ee T. J J 4 Supplementary Name Nominating Compensation Audit Independent Director Explanation of the Relationship Reasons of Appointment Mariko Fujii After serving at the Ministry of Finance, Ms. Fujii has served in various important positions, including Professor of Research Center for Advanced Science and Technology of the University of Tokyo and Ambassador Extraordinary and Plenipotentiary of Japan and has built expertise and abundant experience in the areas of finance and economy through her career.
-The Company has appointed her as an outside director since she is expected to contribute to the effective enhancement of the board of directors' decision-making and oversight functions, with the aim of facilitating sustainable growth of the Company and
+Assi gned Committe ee Independent Supplementary Name Nominating Compensation Audit Director Explanation of the Relationship Reasons of Appointment Mariko Fujii After serving at the Ministry of Finance, Ms. Fujii has served in various important positions, including Professor of Research Center for Advanced Science and Technology of the University of Tokyo and Ambassador Extraordinary and Plenipotentiary of Japan and has built expertise and abundant experience in the areas of finance and economy through her career.
+The Company has appointed her as an outside director since she is expected to contribute to the effective enhancement of the board of directors' decision-making and oversight functions, with the aim of facilitating sustainable growth of the Company and increasing its corporate value over the medium- to long-term.
+She does not infringe the independence criteria put in place by the Tokyo Stock Exchange and satisfies the MUFG Independence Standards for Outside Directors.
+Based on the above, MUFG determined that she would be an outside director with no conflict of interest with ordinary shareholders, and thus appointed her as an independent director.
+Keiko After serving at the McKinsey & Company, Inc. Japan, Ms. Honda has served in various important positions, including Honda CEO of the World Bank Group's Multilateral Investment Guarantee Agency (MIGA) and has built expertise and